a-atalla/tuxcut/README.md

 ##TuxCut
-Autility that protect linux computers againest arpspoof attacks
+A utility that protect linux computers againest arpspoof attacks

 ##Features:
 - Hide your machine (ip/MAC) from arp scanner utilities.